phydroxide/ensign/8_Lab9_Terraform/README.md

 ## Use
 ```
+gcloud auth application-default login

 gcloud auth application-default set-quota-project your_project_name

-gcloud auth login
 ```

 A second login below is meant to be instructional in this case.
 Students get terraform errors requiring application-default login.
-If they try to do this in the browser's cloud CLI before their first gcloud auth-login they get an error that the quota project is not set.
+If they try to do this in the browser's cloud CLI they may get an error that the quota project is not set.

 There are tools in the lab that set config values for them, but this gets written to a personal filesystem that is shared across projects.
 When the project context changes, bad values get written to the filesystem.

 ```
-gcloud auth application-default login
+gcloud auth login
 ```

 ## Labs
 I've instructed them to do sanity checks on all their values:

 ```
-cloud auth application-default set-quota-project your_project_name

-gcloud auth application-default login
+gcloud config set core/account first.last@ensign.edu

 gcloud auth list

-gcloud config set core/account first.last@ensign.edu

 gcloud config set core/project your_project_name